Towards a theory of dissipative Dark Matter I: the Born limit: Details of scalar vs. vector emission from fermionic DM candidates

 where we have applied the identity \( \{\boldsymbol{\sigma}_{i}, \boldsymbol{\sigma}_{j}\} = 2 \delta_{ij} \).
 Consequently, only $\mathcal{M}_{\slashed{q}=0}$ contributes to the dipole and quadrupole emission amplitudes, and $\mathcal{M}_{\slashed{q}}$ can be neglected in the derivation of the NR full amplitude.
 In contrast, for scalar emission the contributions arising from $\mathcal{M}_{\slashed{q}}$, i.e.~\eqref{Mqyuka}, do not vanish at quadrupole order and must also be taken into account.
 These conclusions also apply to the process $\chi_{1}\chi_{2}\to\chi_{1}\chi_{1} V$ interacting via a heavy mediator, where the $r$-expansion should be applied.

 Finally, we note that the scalar products in~\eqref{emissionQED} can be rewritten as

-which, in the classical theory of electromagnetism and QED, give the direction of the magnetic field.
-The cancellation between these two terms at quadrupole order, as explicitly shown in~\eqref{withemissionQED}, is consistent with the vanishing classical magnetic dipole of a two-particle system~\cite{Landau:1975pou}.
+which, in QED, corresponds to magnetic-like components.
+Beyond the quadrupole order, the denominator expansion yields different kinematic prefactors for the two components defined in~\eqref{spineffects}, implying that spin-dependent effects only arise at higher orders.
+The subleading nature of these effects is expected in a QED-like model, where spin-induced magnetic transitions are known to be suppressed compared to electric ones~\cite{Gould:1981an}.
 Accordingly, the processes \( \chi_{1} \chi_{2} \to \chi_{1} \chi_{2} V \) and \( S_{1} S_{2} \to S_{1} S_{2} V \) yield the same dipole and quadrupole emission amplitudes in the case of distinguishable particle self-scattering.
 For identical particle self-scattering, both the \( t \)- and \( u \)-channels must be included according to the underlying statistical properties of the DM candidates, leading to different emission amplitudes in the two dissipative scenarios.

-Beyond the quadrupole order, the denominator expansion yields different kinematic prefactors for the two components defined in~\eqref{spineffects}, implying that spin-dependent effects only arise at higher orders.
-The subleading nature of these effects is expected in a QED-like model, where magnetic transitions are known to be suppressed compared to electric ones~\cite{Gould:1981an}.

 \paragraph{Soft emission limit} For a soft emitted particle,~\eqref{M0QED} reduces to the standard soft factors~\eqref{softfactorgauge} multiplying the elastic amplitude.
 Including the quadrupole correction discussed in Sec.~\ref{softquadrupole}, the NR amplitude is fully recovered by this factorization, as the $\slashed{q}$-dependent part~\eqref{withemissionQED} vanishes identically.